-On 31st August 2022, the TUC issued the largest representative poll on ethnically diverse employee experience in the workplace.
+On 31st August 2022, the TUC issued the largest representative poll on ethnically diverse employee experience about racism in the workplace.
 The report- Still rigged: racism in the UK labour market– is a prescient reminder that systemic racial inequality in the workplace remains.

 Responding to the findings, Frances O’Grady, TUC General Secretary, stated:

 “We know too that Black workers are on the frontline of insecure work, being massively over-represented on zero-hours contracts and in low-paid jobs.
 This study underlines the overwhelming need for change.”

 Historically, poll data on ethnically diverse communities has been limited due to the tendency to over-represent those who are more affluent, better integrated and UK-born.
 The TUC’s report based its findings on a representative weighted sample of 1,750 Black and Ethnic Minority workers in the UK to understand their experiences at work and their experiences of raising the issue of racism in the workplace.
 Some of the key findings included:

 - Racism: Two in five BME workers reported experiencing racism at work in the last five years.